merari95/DESeq2_Analysis/Notes/Understanding_DESeq2.md

 (mean count < 4)

-# MA pot: scatter plot of log2FoldChange vs the mean of the normalized counts.
+-MA plot: scatter plot of log2FoldChange vs the mean of the normalized counts.
 Shows us the genes that are differentially expressed.
 Genes with blue points are signficantly differentially expressed genes and have adjusted p-values of less than 0.05.
-The small triangles towards the end of the plot indicate have higher fold changes and the direction of the triangle is the direction of the fold change...In our plot, we are hopinh we get dots on the upperright and bottomright quadarant of the plot which would means these genes would have high mean of normalized counts and high logFold changes which would be candidates to be further looked into.
+The small triangles towards the end of the plot indicate have higher fold changes and the direction of the triangle is the direction of the fold change...In our plot, we are hoping we get dots on the upper-right and bottom-right quadarant of the plot which would means these genes would have high mean of normalized counts and high logFold changes which would be candidates to be further looked into.